ATTENDANCE AND ABSENCE REPORTING PROCEDURES

 Tel: 510-558-3701 (ATTENDANCE REPORTING ONLY)

-When a student is absent from school, their parent/guardian should verify the reason for the absence by explaining the reason for the absence.
+Regular attendance is expected from every student.
+When a student is absent from school, physically or virtually by way of online distance learning, their parent/guardian should verify the reason for the absence by explaining the reason for the absence.
 This is required from California Education Code Section 46012.

 - First and Last Name of student